kelseyjhayes/Four-Card-Feature-Section/README.md

 This was a great exercise for putting my knowledge of CSS Grids to use, and using Grids in combination with Flexbox to acheive a desired look.

 I was really focused on creating pleasant designs across screen sizes, including those lower than 375px.
-I accomplished this by using the clamp function to creating responsive padding and box sizes even as screen size gets narrower.
+I accomplished this by using the clamp function to create responsive padding and box sizes even as screen sizes get narrower.

 ### Continued development

-I would like to continue improving my knowledge of CSS Grids, so i may be able to create more complex layouts.
+I would like to continue improving my knowledge of CSS Grids, so I can create more complex layouts.
 I would also like to learn how to make the transitions between grid layouts smoother across screen sizes.